 Check WP Rocket status.

-If the above options didn’t solve the license validation error, next is to check the WP Rocket status.
+If the above options don’t solve the license validation error, the next step is to check the WP Rocket status.

 It might be that the server itself is down for some reason.
 If this is so, you need to check the status to confirm.